 What this means in plain English: Before treatment, a lubricating oil is applied to the area being treated.
 A smooth-edged instrument is then used to stroke the skin, in one direction.
 This movement encourages the blood to flow more smoothly, thus easing pain.

 This rubbing action causes the blood in the subcutaneous tissue to rise.
 Tiny blood vessels (capillaries) are purposely broken by this treatment, resulting in temporary redness and possible slight bruising of the treated area.

-Gua sha produces an anti-inflammatory and immune protective effect that persists for days following a single Gua sha treatment.
-This accounts for its effect on stiffness, pain, fever, cough, chill, wheeze vomiting and nausea etc., and that’s why Gua sha is effective in acute and chronic internal organ disorders, including liver inflammation in hepatitis.
+Guasha produces an anti-inflammatory and immune protective effect that persists for days following a single Guasha treatment.
+This accounts for its effect on pain, stiffness, fever, chills, coughing, wheezing, nausea and vomiting, etc., and explains why Guasha is effective in both acute and chronic internal organ disorders, including liver inflammation in hepatitis.

-At "Acupuncture", we use Gua sha for muscle pain, mainly to upper back, neck and shoulders.
+At "Acupuncture", we use Guasha for muscle pain, mainly in the upper back, neck and shoulders.
 This has also been known to help with headaches, neck pain and shoulder pain.

-The technique is useful in any licensed therapeutic practice and of particular interest to acupuncturists, massage therapists, physical therapists, physicians and nurses who work directly with patients.
+The technique is useful in any licensed therapeutic practice, and is of particular interest to acupuncturists, massage therapists, physical therapists, physicians and nurses who work directly with patients.

 If you have any questions on these treatments, do not hesitate to contact us at (561) 123-1234 or contact us to set up a consultation to learn more.